 (and good for other rooms too!)

-CLASSIC GRAY 1548 Benjamin Moore-Classic-gray 1548– I have used this a few times for clients.
+CLASSIC GRAY 1548 – I have used this a few times for clients.
 It is a very slightly warm gray and can sometimes have slight violet undertones, but only in the most subtle way.
 Very beautiful and, yes, classic.
-This one would not be a good fit with a Carrara marble, but would look beautiful with a limestone most likely, or white tiles and nickel fixtures.
+This one would not be a good fit with a Carrara marble, but would look beautiful with limestone most likely, or white tiles and nickel fixtures.

 GRAY OWL 2137-40 – Gray owl is the darkest of the grays on this list.
 Quite frankly, I have never used it, but I have researched this until the cows come home and there are people who absolutely love this color.
 And then… there are despite my admonition those who have tinted it at 50% who also love it.

-HORIZON 1478 – We discussed as being a great color for the downstairs bathroom in the original post on no fail paint colors.
+HORIZON 1478—We discussed this color as a great choice for the downstairs bathroom in the original post on no-fail paint colors.
 By the way, I am absolutely fine with you painting every bathroom the same color.

 OYSTER SHELL 864 – Our nursery room color.
 Lovely, lovely soft pale gray that is about as true as can be.